Could You Have A Histamine Intolerance? Your Go-To Guide To Symptoms, Causes + Natural Treatments

 First, what is histamine?
 Histamines are chemicals in your body produced in response to allergens.
 Specifically, your body produces white blood cells called mast cells to release histamines during the inflammatory-immune response to allergens.
 This is part of a healthy, balanced immune system.
 Many foods naturally contain histamine, or trigger the release of histamine in the body.

-Problems occur however, when there is a dysfunction or deficiency of the enzymes that break down histamine (those enzymes are called histamine N-methyltransferase (HNMT) and diamine oxidase (DAO).
+Problems occur however, when there is a dysfunction or deficiency of the enzymes that break down histamine – those enzymes are called histamine N-methyltransferase (HNMT) and diamine oxidase (DAO).
 Without the enzymes to effectively get rid of excess histamine, you could experience a histamine overflow, which can cause a lot of problems.
-This is histamine intolerance.
+This is histamine intolerance or histamine allergy.

 What are the symptoms of histamine intolerance?